-A skarn is a metamorphic30 rock that forms as a result of chemical alteration by hydrothermal and other fluids.
-Copper skarns most frequently develop where granite31 intrusions are emplaced into continental margin32 carbonate sequences, such as limestone or dolomite, causing intense alteration and mineral replacement.
+A skarn is a metamorphic rock that forms as a result of chemical alteration by hydrothermal and other fluids.
+Copper skarns most frequently develop where granite intrusions are emplaced into continental margin carbonate sequences, such as limestone or dolomite, causing intense alteration and mineral replacement.

-23Extensional tectonics: the tectonic processes associated with the stretching of the Earth's crust.
+&lt;sup>23Extensional tectonics: the tectonic processes associated with, the stretching of the Earth's crust.

-24Spreading centres: a region where two plates are being pulled apart and new crust is formed as molten rock is forced upward into the space e.g. Mid-Atlantic Ridge.
-25Oceanic arc: a chain of volcanic islands produced as one plate moves under another and melts.
+&lt;sup>24Spreading centres: a region where two plates are being pulled apart and new crust is formed as molten rock is forced upward into the space e.g. Mid-Atlantic Ridge.
+Oceanic arc: a chain of volcanic islands produced as one plate moves under another and melts.

-26Stratigraphic: the spatial ordering of geological layers or strata.
+&lt;sup>26Stratigraphic: the spatial ordering of geological layers or strata.

-27Magma: molten rock.
+&lt;sup>27Magma: molten rock.

-28Magma chamber: a space below ground filled with magma.
+&lt;sup>28Magma chamber: a space below ground filled with magma.

-29Brine: water saturated or close to saturation with salt.
+&lt;sup>29Brine: water saturated or close to saturation with salt.

-30Metamorphic: rocks changed by temperature and pressure within the Earth's crust.
+&lt;sup>30Metamorphic: rocks changed by temperature and pressure within the Earth's crust.

-31Granite: an intrusive rock dominated by quartz and feldspar.
+&lt;sup>31Granite: an intrusive rock dominated by quartz and feldspar.

-32Continental margin: the zone of transition from a continent to ocean basin.
+&lt;sup>32Continental margin: the zone of transition from a continent to ocean basin.

-Deposits are highly variable in form ranging from tabular lenses to vertical pipes with irregular ore33 zones controlled by the intrusive contact34.
+Deposits are highly varied in form ranging from tabular lenses to vertical pipes with irregular ore zones controlled by the intrusive contact.
 The largest copper skarns are associated with porphyry copper deposits.
 Copper mineralisation is present as stockwork veining and disseminations in both the intrusive and the surrounding host rock.
-Chalcopyrite tends to be the dominant copper mineral, occurring with bornite and tennanite35.
-Globally, copper skarns average 1%-2% per cent copper, generally ranging from one to hundred million tonnes, although some exceptional deposits exceed 300 million tonnes.
+Chalcopyrite tends to be the dominant copper mineral, occurring with bornite and tennanite.
+Globally, copper skarns average one to two percent copper, generally ranging from one to hundred million tonnes, although some exceptional deposits exceed 300 million tonnes.
 Major copper skarn mineralisation is associated with the Ok Tedi porphyry intrusive system in Papua New Guinea.